Fluconazole single-dose tabletsPronunciation

 Brand Name: Diflucan

-Fluconazole single-dose tablets is used for:
+Fluconazole single-dose tablets are used for:

 Treating vaginal yeast infections.
 It may also be used for other conditions as determined by your doctor.